Del Mar College: Academics

 Accredited by the Southern Association of Colleges and Schools, DMC offers Associate in Arts and Associate in Science degrees in 43 university transfer majors and Associate in Applied Science degrees, enhanced skills certificates and certificates of achievement in more than 108 occupational fields.

 Students can take courses using special scheduling options that include weekend, online, videoconferencing, short-semester courses and Rapid Track, an accelerated program that allows students to complete an Associate in Arts degree in one year.

 Additionally, 52% of tenure-track faculty hold a master's degree or higher and 31% hold a doctoral degree.
 The student faculty ratio at DMC is 11.48:1 as of fall 2022.

 A $108 million public bond package has allowed extensive renovation and expansion of Del Mar College East and West, along with the development of the DMC Annex that houses the Center for Economic Development.
 Both noncredit and credit students have access to classes, laboratories and the latest technology that upgrade their current skills, prepare them for further study or train them for immediate employment in the Coastal Bend area.

 Del Mar College's Nursing Program has one of the largest nursing clinical simulation labs in the nation, including over 30 patient mannequins with programmable vital signs, EKG monitoring, and voice entry.
 The program is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 During a period from 2009 to 2011, the passing rate of students taking the National Council Licensure Examination-Registered Nurse (NCLEX-RN) for the first time fell below 80 percent, and the program was placed on "conditional approval status" by the accreditation commission.
 The program strengthened admission criteria and temporarily closed admitting new students to the Registered Nurse Education program until the examination pass rate for current students increased to above 80 percent.
 The program produced a passing rate of 96% for 2012 and 90% for 2013.

-In 2019, RN Careers included Del Mar College in their annual rankings of nursing programs.
+Students

+Del Mar College serves students from Corpus Christi and the surrounding Coastal Ben Region through for-credit and continuing education as well as other programs.
+According to the college, in 2025 the institution enrolled more than 20,000 students a year in both credit and non-credit courses.

+The student body is mainly made up of Hispanic and first-generation college students.
+In 2024, it was made up of 71% Hispanic, 20.4% White, and 2% African American students.
+The student body reflects the demographics of South Texas, as Hispanics are the majority in the South Texas Region.